silogen/kaiwo/docs/docs/aim/service.md

 ## Template resolution and derivation

 The template resolution process determines which template configuration the service will use.
-This process handles explicit template references, default template lookup, and automatic template derivation when overrides are specified.
+This process handles explicit template references, automatic template selection when `templateRef` is omitted, and template derivation when overrides are specified.

 ### Resolution process